-The Directors and Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a trustees' report and a directors' report under company law.
+The Directors and Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a Trustees' report and a Directors' report under company law.

-During the period the trust operated nine primary and one secondary academy in West and North Yorkshire.
-Its academies have a combined pupil capacity of 3,379 and had a roll of 3,381 in the school census in October 2020.
+During the period the Trust operated ten primary academies and one secondary academy in West and North Yorkshire.
+A further secondary academy and a further primary academy joined the Trust part way through the period.
+Its academies have a combined pupil capacity of 4,852 and had a roll of 4,834 in the school census in October 2021.